-I usually will ask people to bring something when I send them an invitation.
+I usually ask people to bring something when I send them an invitation.
 If it's a small party, I'll just ask them to bring a side or dessert that goes with what we're having.
-If it's a larger party, I'll break it down by last name so that we don't have 30 people who all bring drinks and no sides.
+If it's a larger party, I'll break it down by last name so we don't have 30 people who all bring drinks and no sides.
 Here's an example of how I would do that:

 - A-G: Drinks